ClickerMonkey/typed-query-builder/README.md

 - `SELECT` any number of expressions.
 - `DISTINCT` on all values or specific expressions.
 - `WHERE` any number of conditions.
-- `GROUP BY` any number of expressions.
+- `GROUP BY` any number of expressions or grouping sets (include rollup & cube).
 - `HAVING` met some group condition.
 - `ORDER BY` any number of expressions, direction, nulls first or last?
 - `LIMIT` to a certain number of results.